ice-bergtech/kr8/docs/concepts/components.md

 * **params.jsonnet**: Contains component configuration.
 * **includes files**: Files that are processed and placed in the generated output directory

-Often there will be additional files
+Often there are additional files

 * **vendor/**: Contains versioned vendor files, with each version in it's own directory
-* **Taskfile.yml**: Automate common component tasks to be ran to prepare component for being referenced by a cluster.
+* **Taskfile.yml**: Automate component version fetching for structured updates.

 ## params.jsonnet